 In a more serious form, both shoulders are packed into the pelvic brim in an anteroposterior or transverse/oblique diameter.

-Manuevers to overcome shoulder dystocia
+Manuvers to overcome shoulder dystocia

-Manoeuvres should be directed at the underlying problem - failure of shoulder rotation at the pelvic inlet.
+Manuvers should be directed at the underlying problem - failure of shoulder rotation at the pelvic inlet.
 Pulling on the fetal head and fundal pressure are to be avoided, combination of the two are known to be associated with fetal neurological and orthopaedic complications.

 3. Suprapubic pressure is applied, the head and neck of the fetus grasped and taken posteriorly (avoiding lateral flexion of the neck and traction on the brachial plexus)

-Pressure should be directed slightly towards the side of the fetal chest.
+• Pressure should be directed slightly towards the side of the fetal chest.
 Maternal expulsive effort should be discouraged until the shoulders are disimpacted.

-5. The hand of the accoucher enters the sacral hollow and the posterior humerus is identified.
+5. The hand of the physician enters the sacral hollow and the posterior humerus is identified.
 This is followed until the elbow is reached and this is flexed.
 The wrist is grasped and traction sweeps the arm over the fetal chest, allowing its delivery.
 Continued traction on the arm (clockwise, if the fetal back is to the mother's left) will convert the posterior shoulder to an anterior position.
 The previously anterior shoulder will enter the pelvis to lie in the sacral hollow.
 Delivery may now be achieved by spontaneous delivery of the new anterior shoulder under the symphysis, by delivery of the new posterior arm as before, or by continuing the circle of traction.

 6. If the posterior shoulder cannot be delivered, the shoulders must be manually rotated.
-Wood's screw manoeuvre involves application of pressure to the anterior surface of the posterior shoulder.
+Wood's screw manuver involves application of pressure to the anterior surface of the posterior shoulder.
 A turn of 180 degrees will disimpact the anterior shoulder from under the symphysis.
 Midline suprapubic pressure is applied in the direction of rotation.
-O'Leary suggested a reverse screw manoeuvre with the added advantage of shoulder adduction and reduction of the bisacromial diameter.
+O'Leary suggested a reverse screw manuver with the added advantage of shoulder adduction and reduction of the bisacromial diameter.

 7. If all else has failed, and the fetus is still alive, then cephalic replacement with caesarean section and symphysiotomy are the final two options.

 Cephalic replacement with tocolysis has a reportedly high success rate with good fetal outcome, although it is rare.
-Depression of the posterior vaginal wall is needed with constant and firm pressue on the head.
+Depression of the posterior vaginal wall is needed with constant and firm pressure on the head.

 Symphysitomy carries the danger of long-term maternal morbidity.
 The bladder must be catheterised, the legs and hip supported by assistants and a solid bladed scalpel divides the symphysis from above whilst the urethra is displaced laterally.
 The angle between the legs should not exceed 80 degrees, as this places excessive strain on the sacroiliac joints and can tear the anterior vaginal wall and urethra.
 Complications include vesicovaginal fistula, osteitis pubis, retropubic abscess, stress incontinence and long-term walking disability/pain.